 The thing is, the protection from vaccination and boosters does wane, especially when people are older.
 Protection against catching COVID wanes first (usually within 2-3 months) and protection against severe hospitalization wanes within 6 months.

-Hence, it’s essential for older adults to stay up-to-date on their COVID boosters.
-(You can learn the latest on boosters by watching my most recent video update above.)
+Hence, it’s essential for older adults to stay up-to-date on their COVID vaccines.
+(You can learn about the latest COVID vaccine by watching my most recent video update above.)

 Also: even shortly after boosting, the vaccine effectiveness against catching COVID may be only 30-40% for older adults.
 (So far it has been much higher — 70% or more — against hospitalization and severe COVID.)